Djsyonide/rhythm-master/docs/Rhythm_Master_Player_Guide.md

 3. Select a track you own
 4. Pay **100 SSN** to play the selected track
    - Admin users are exempt
+   - Season Tracks are unlocked for Season Pass Holders

 ---